RandyGaul/cute_framework/doc/ecs/README.md

 The main purpose of using the ECS is to answer the question of "where does the code that does X belong", where X is some gameplay feature.

-* **Entity** is like a game object, defined by a collection of components.
+* An **Entity** is a game object, defined as a collection of components and registered with a name.
-* **Component** is sort of like a typical [Object-Oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) object.
-It is a class or struct that you define for your game.
-A component is a singular aspect or trait used to add functionality to an entity.
+* A **Component** is an aspect or trait of an entity.
+They are like building-blocks that can be mix-and-matched to create different entities.
-* **System** is a function holding gameplay logic, and is used to update entities with specific components.
+* A **System** is a function that performs gameplay logic on entities (that match their criteria).
+They are how behavior is handled in the ECS.

+In laymen's terms, entities are things, components are parts of things, and systems are how things work.

-When developing a game typically you think about what entities your game needs.
-After an idea of what entities are needed try to break down each entity into separate and reusable components.
+When developing a game, typically you think about what entities your game needs.
+After an idea of what entities are needed, try to break down each entity into separate and reusable components.
 Lastly the systems are defined.
 A system updates a specific set of component types.
 Each system represents a different major feature of your game.

 ## Entities